sullivtr/terraform-provider-graphql/docsite/docs/data_graphql_query.md

 }
 ```

-As you can see above, if a query requires a user object to be pass as a parameter, you can build the object inline on the query and fill in the properties using variables.
+As you can see above, if a query requires a user object as a parameter, you can build the object inline on the query and fill in the properties using variables.

 > NOTE: This provider does not currently support usage of complex objects as variables. read_query_variables must be a map of string.

-The `query_response` output would be a json encoded object with this structure:
+The `query_response` output would be a json encoded object with the following structure:

 ```json
 {